CenturyLinkCloud/GettingStarted/Servers/edit-cpu-on-a-server.md

 ![Edit CPU button](../images/servers-edit-cpu-1.png)

-The estimated price per month of the server, as well as the per hour price difference is displayed to show how your may effect the cost of the server.
+The estimated price per month of the server, as well as the per hour price difference is displayed to show how the change may effect the cost of the server.

 ![Edit the number of CPUs allocated to the server](../images/servers-edit-cpu-2.png)